ammarinjtk/Bailarn-python-library/README.md

 ## Acknownledgement

-- This project is advised by Assistant Prof. Dr.Peerapon Vateekul, Department of Computer Engineering, Faculty of Engineering, Chulalongkorn University
+- This project was advised by Assistant Prof. Dr.Peerapon Vateekul, Department of Computer Engineering, Faculty of Engineering, Chulalongkorn University
-- The BEST corpus is supported by Thailand's National Electronics and Computer Technology Center (also see https://www.nectec.or.th/en/)
+- The BEST corpus used in this project was supported by Thailand's National Electronics and Computer Technology Center (also see https://www.nectec.or.th/en/)

 ## References